Upcoming December 30, 2026 • 7:00 PM UTC

 📝 Mission Description

-On December 31, 2026, the European Space Agency (ESA) is scheduled to launch the Ariane 62 rocket from the Guiana Space Centre in Kourou, French Guiana, carrying the Galileo L15 mission.
-This flight will deploy two Full Operational Capability (FOC) satellites, designated FM28 and FM31, into medium Earth orbit.
-As part of Europe's ambitious Galileo global navigation satellite system (GNSS), this mission represents a critical step in maintaining and expanding the constellation's capabilities amid growing demands for precise positioning, navigation, and timing services worldwide.
+On December 31, 2026, the European Space Agency (ESA) is set to launch the Galileo L15 mission aboard the Ariane 62 rocket from the Guiana Space Centre in Kourou, French Guiana.
+This flight will deploy two Full Operational Capability (FOC) satellites, FM28 and FM31, into medium Earth orbit, further expanding Europe's Galileo global navigation satellite system (GNSS).
+As the constellation nears completion, this mission underscores the continent's push for sovereign positioning, navigation, and timing (PNT) capabilities, rivaling systems like GPS and BeiDou.

 ℹ️ Official Details